EricXiaoShi/LLMs4NLI/README.md

 This is the project of NLP class(Fall, 2023) in Southeast University, China.

-We will release the code soon.
+Code is releasing, We will release all the code soon.

 Distilling refer: https://github.com/google-research/distilling-step-by-step